Reading The Wicked + The Divine (part 3, end of blind reading)

 The Nerve Tower is visible in the opening cut scene, with three Sense Spheres visible on the top.

 The view of the Nerve Tower upon spawning into existence likewise appears bracketed by two structures, like the alley in the opening cut scene.
-Even the same three Sense Spheres in evidence (I think…?).
+Even the three Sense Spheres are in evidence (I think…?).

 In light of subsequent passes through the Tower, the symbiosis and separation of the main character from another half (potentially Alice) is referred to in the opening cut scene as well.
 The opening cut scene ends with a look at what appears to be a white Distorted One or grotesque resembling a pair of conjoined twins, bleeding from their mouths.
 The Distorted One is cut down by the apparent viewpoint character.
 A bloody feather see-saws to the ground.
 The camera pans up toward the Nerve Tower, seen at roughly the same angle as the earlier alley perspective and the perspective of the player character once the game starts.